-If you’ve been told to switch from Google Analytics 4 to a privacy-first alternative, the question is which one. mcp-analytics is one option.
+If you’ve been told to switch off Google Analytics 4, the question is what to switch to. mcp-analytics is one option.
 Honest version: where we win, where Google wins, where the answer is “neither, you need something else.”

 What “MCP-native” actually means for you